fabiangreffrath/woof/docs/woofhud.md

 ## Remarks

 The "title" widget is only visible if the Automap is enabled.
 The "monsec", "sttime" and "coord" widgets are only visible if they are explicitly enabled in the Options menu (separately for Automap and HUD).
 The "fps" widget is only visible if the SHOWFPS cheat is enabled.

+The "speed" widget is only visible if the SPEED cheat is enabled.
+Repeating the cheat cycles through different units.

 The "compact" widget is a minimal widget showing only health, armor and ammo information.
 It is enabled by default in the minimal Boom HUD mode.